-10 You, however, have carefully followed my doctrine, my lifestyle, my purpose, faith, patience. love, endurance; 11 the persecutions and sufferings that happened to me at Antioch, at Iconium, at Lystra-what persecutions I endured; yet the Lord delivered me out of them all.
-12 In fact, any one who desires to live a godly life in Christ Jesus will be persecuted; 10 13 while malignant men and imposters will grow worse and worse, deceiving and being deceived.
+10 You, however, have carefully followed my doctrine, my lifestyle, my purpose, faith, patience, love, endurance; 11 the persecutions and sufferings that happened to me at Antioch,8 at Iconium, at Lystra-what persecutions I endured; yet the Lord delivered me out of them all.
+12 In fact, any one who desires to live a godly life in Christ Jesus will be persecuted;9 13 while malignant men and imposters will grow worse and worse, deceiving and being deceived.

-14 But you, continue in the things you have learned and to which you were committed, 11 knowing from whom you learned, 15 and that from infancy you have known the Sacred Scriptures which are able to make you wise into salvation through the faith that is in Christ Jesus.
-16 All Scripture is Godbreathed12 and is valuable for teaching, for reproving, for correcting, for training in righteousness, 17 so that the man of God may be fully competent, thoroughly equipped for every good work.
-13
+14 But you, continue in the things you have learned and about which you have been assured, knowing from whom you learned, 15 and that from infancy you have known the Sacred Scriptures which are able to make you wise into salvation through the faith that is in Christ Jesus.
+16 All Scripture is God-breathed10 and is valuable for teaching, for person got that way; actually, they are being used.
+To lash out at them will not help them.
+A gentle, courteous probing of their presuppositions just might.
+More to the point, we have access to spiritual authority whereby we can break Satan's strongholds, but that gets us into the area of biblical spiritual warfare (extremely important, but too extensive to expound here).
+At one time I did a lot of study and work in this area and have some material that is available from my site: www.prunch.org.